dunnkers/computer-graphics/OpenGL_3/README.md

 ![scene](./Screenshots/scene-demo.gif)

 The cat is to be controlled by the mouse, which makes it jump up upon clicking.
 The movement is inspired by Flappy birds' movements.
+The game aspect is still very basic and is to be extended (for the competition); there's no object-hit detection yet and no game-over state.

 In order to support multiple objects I created a struct called `ObjectInstance`, holding its current `VAO`, `VBO` and all positioning- and rotational data.